keyyke/master_thesis/README.md

 - **SyntheticDataGeneration.ipynb**:
 Synthetic data generation.
 Stefan created synthetic data by duplicating a subset of real data that was misclassified as SmartTag (nearby).

+NOTE: The data is too huge to upload to the GitHub.
+You can find the data on Kaggle. https://www.kaggle.com/datasets/stefansaxer/ble-packets-from-tracking-devices

 ### Order of Execution
 Modeling -> Inference -> SyntheticDataGeneration -> ModelingWithSyntheticData -> InferenceWithSyntheticData